kalafut/brokenmold/content/projects.md

 : Sort of a bookmarking site, this was my first non-trivial **Go** program.
 It has been running for a couple of years with light usage (including by me at least once a week).

 **[Crutches]**
-: My version of a cheatsheets framework before I new [Dash](https://kapeli.com/dash) existed.
+: My version of a cheatsheets framework before I knew [Dash](https://kapeli.com/dash) existed.
 The idea was that people would contribute YAML-formatted documentation to a shared Github repo.
 Shut down when I found Dash did most of what I wanted and more.

 **<a href="/phonetics.png" data-lightbox="image-1" data-title="Phonetics">Phonetics</a>**